-Orgel Wealth Management is a small, independent financial advisor firm that is based in Altoona, Wisconsin, but works with clients from most states.
-It has just 16 financial advisors on staff but manages more than $4.2 billion in assets under management (AUM).
+Orgel Wealth Management is an independent financial advisor firm that is based in Altoona, Wisconsin, but works with clients from most states.
+It has 16 financial advisors on staff and manages more than $4.2 billion in assets under management (AUM).
 The firm works with a variety of clients, including individuals and high-net-worth individuals.
 It provides a number of financial planning and investment management services.
-Read on to learn more about the services, fees and investment strategies of Orgel Wealth Management.

 Orgel Wealth Management Background